President Guard Regiment

 The President Guard Regiment (প্রেসিডেন্ট গার্ড রেজিমেন্ট; abbreviated as PGR) is a cavalry regiment of Bangladesh Army under the Executive Office of the President of Bangladesh.
 It is located at Dhaka Cantonment, Bangabhaban and prime minister or chief adviser house.
 It provides military support for all security functions; including presidential travel, general medical support, emergency medical services, and hospitality services.
 The PGR is headed by the Military Secretary to the President and the Commander, President Guard Regiment.
-The regiment was created by President Ziaur Rahman in 1976.
+The regiment was created by President Sheikh Mujibur Rahman in 1975.
 It was originally designated as the Presidential Security Force.
 The PSF was restructured and upgraded to full regimental status by military ruler Hussain Muhammad Ershad in 1982 and the new title of President Guard Regiment was adopted.

 History

 The "predecessor" of the regiment was the President's Bodyguard of Pakistan, which was itself descended from the colonial-era Governor General's Bodyguard.
-This role was discontinued in 1971 with Bangladeshi independence but the regiment was established in 1976 and restructured in 1982, and charged with ensuring the physical security of the President, visiting heads of state and high-ranking dignitaries.
+This role was discontinued in 1971 with Bangladeshi independence but the regiment was established in 1975 and restructured in 1982, and charged with ensuring the physical security of the President, visiting heads of state and high-ranking dignitaries.